-At many of our program locations, we offer specialized integrated treatment of substance use presentations and trauma reactions, such as PTSD.
-This programming focuses on stabilizing eating disorder, substance use and PTSD symptomatology; reducing urges, enhancing motivation, developing alternative coping capacities and changing the way clients think about themselves and their world.
+At many of our program locations, we offer specialized integrated treatment of substance use presentations.
+This programming focuses on stabilizing eating disorder and substance use symptomatology; reducing urges, enhancing motivation, developing alternative coping capacities and changing the way clients think about themselves and their world.
 We use the concept of “healthy self ” and “disordered self ” dialogues as a model for building symptom control, self-awareness and perspective.
 Specific challenges and assignments address eating disorder, trauma and substance abuse factors.
 These assignments help build personal accountability, distress tolerance, grounding skills, emotional regulation and interpersonal effectiveness.

-- Full assessment and screening guide development of treatment plan
+- Full assessment and screening to guide development of treatment plan

 - Medical and psychiatric assessment and monitoring

 - Motivational enhancement therapy to address ambivalence and support behavior change